sglord/boilerplate/README.md

-# Barebones React/TypeScript/Express/Sass Boilerplate
+# React/Express/MongoDB/+ Boilerplate

-This project is a starting point for a TypeScript based React app that also has a local API server using express.
+This project is a starting point for a React app that also has a local API server using Express.

-There are 2 different Webpack configurations.
-One for the server and one for the client.
+There are 2 different package.json files, one for the server and one for the client.
+This is due to using the Node `experimental-modules`

 ## Server
-The server build process compiles the TypeScript files found in `/src/server` into a single bundled JavaScript file located in the `/dist` directory.

 ## Client

-The client build process compiles the React app located in `/src/client` into a bundled located at `/public/js/app.js`.
+The client build process compiles the React app located in `/src/client` into a bundled located at `/static/[filename].bundle.js`.

-The client configuration will also build the Sass files found at `/src/client/scss`.
-The App component imports the `app.scss` file which already includes an import for Bootstrap.

 ## Running the project

-In order to run the server, use `npm run dev`, and the server will start on port 3000 (http://localhost:3000).
+In order to run the server, use `npm run start`, and the server will start on port 3000 (http://localhost:3000).

-Webpack will watch the files.
-Once you save a file, you can refresh your browser to ensure you got the updated client files.
-If you only change server files, you *shouldn't* need to refresh.
+## Development

+Nodemon will watch the server files by running `npm run start:dev`.

+Webpack will watch the client files by running `npm run build:watch`.